GeorgianStan/github-ratings/README.md

     <a href="https://david-dm.org/georgianstan/github-ratings" title="dependencies status"><img src="https://status.david-dm.org/gh/georgianstan/github-ratings.svg"/></a>
 </div>

-`github-ratings` is a module for both NodeJS and the Browser, which can be used to obtain various information about users and repositories.
+`github-ratings` is a module for both NodeJS and the Browser, which can be used to obtain various **public** information about users and repositories.

 ## Installation